 Then came the Waking Up app.
 I was a beta tester and had the privilege of testing the app before all of you got your hands on it, so that forced me to actually do it every single day (I wanted to give good feedback).

 The minute I started meditating with Sam’s voice in the background, I felt safe.

-You see, I have been dealing with depression and social anxiety for decades, suicide was on my mind 24/7 and recently my psychiatrist told me that I might be dealing with something more serious.
+You see, I have been dealing with depression and social anxiety for decades, suicide was on my mind 24/7 and recently my psychiatrist told me that I might be dealing with something more serious *(updated, she said I have mild depression, serious anxiety and childhood trauma)*.
 Childhood trauma and genes mixed together really mess up a person, but I will prevail.

 Sam Harris is one of the reasons why I am an atheist today, he is the biggest reason why I am so passionate about supporting conversations among people who stand on opposite sides, and most importantly, Sam is the only reason why I have faith, yes faith, that I can beat the darkness in my head.

 His voice is familiar to me now, it makes me feel safe and like I can control my mind.
 When he tells me to listen to my breath and observe my thoughts I actually feel like I am capable of doing it.

 No one has ever made me feel empowered when it comes to my mental health.
 Sam has been the only one who somehow got through the clutter in my mind and managed to convince me that meditation works.

 But it’s not only his meditation app that I love and hold dear to my heart, but also his podcast Making Sense.
 On his podcast, Sam talks to interesting individuals about the variety of topics that are important to be discussed in this day and age.

 He had some incredible guests on, my favourites include Robert Wright, Jack Dorsey and Joseph Goldstein.
 The day Elon Musk has a conversation with Sam will be the day my heart explodes, as Elon and Sam are two people I admire the most.